Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 The project is setup so let's focus on the most interesting part - programming the Mastermind game itself.
 The whole game module will be divided into a few components.
 A component is a React class, which should be responsible for one thing only.
 As mentioned before, React has `unidirectional data flow` so it is important to keep as many of components as possible `stateless`.
 As Facebook's developers recommend:

-"A common pattern is to create several stateless components that just render data, and have a stateful component above them in the hierarchy that passes its state to its children via props.
-The stateful component encapsulates all of the interaction logic, while the stateless components take care of rendering data in a declarative way."
+> A common pattern is to create several stateless components that just render data, and have a stateful component above them in the hierarchy that passes its state to its children via props.
+The stateful component encapsulates all of the interaction logic, while the stateless components take care of rendering data in a declarative way.

 Let's look at the top components I've created for the Mastermind game: